Miss Connecticut's Teen

 The Miss Connecticut's Teen competition is the pageant that selects the representative for the U.S. state of Connecticut in the Miss America's Teen pageant.

-Haylee Patton of Bristol was crowned Miss Connecticut's Teen 2025 on June 28, 2025, at the Ridgefield Playhouse in Ridgefield, Connecticut.
-She will compete at Miss America's Teen 2026 in September 2025.
+Mia Mathewson of Milford was crowned Miss Connecticut's Teen on June 27, 2026, at the Rockwell Theater at the Bristol Arts and Innovation Magnet School (BAIMS) in Bristol, Connecticut.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In January 2023, the official name of the pageant was changed from Miss Connecticut's Outstanding Teen, to Miss Connecticut's Teen, in accordance with the national pageant.

 Results summary

 The results of Miss Connecticut's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was earned.